pourmalek/CovidVisualizedCountry/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability email the repo owner.
+To report a vulnerability, create an issue, or email the repo owner via pourmalek_farshad at yahoo dot com

+Expectation to to get an update on a reported vulnerability is about less than a week.